WHAT ARE THE DIFFERENCES?

 Rear-Wheel Drive (RWD) systems present a distinct contrast to Front-Wheel Drive (FWD) counterparts by directing engine power to the rear wheels, fundamentally altering the dynamics of steering and control.
 In RWD vehicles, the front and rear wheels collaborate harmoniously—while the front wheels focus on steering, the rear wheels take on the responsibility of power delivery.
 This configuration enhances steering capabilities, providing a more dynamic and responsive driving experience compared to FWD models.
 RWD's prevalence in modern vehicles is driven by its superior handling on dry surfaces, employing a lengthy driveshaft and universal joints to efficiently transmit power from the front engine to the rear axle's differential.
 This mechanism allows drivers to "steer with the throttle," granting precise control over the vehicle's rotation through the gas pedal.
 However, drivers, especially those less acquainted with RWD, need to approach its unique dynamics with caution, as the potential for oversteering and spinning out requires a nuanced understanding for optimal control and safety.

-Navigating the Pros and Cons of Rear-Wheel Drive Vans
+Navigating the Pros and Cons of Rear-Wheel Drive (RWD) Vans

 • Pros